 iii Growing focus and attention on environmental issues

-- sellers must now provide certain information regarding, inter alia, mandatory communication of an energy consumption diagnosis for the sale of any real estate asset;
+- sellers must now provide certain information regarding, inter alia, mandatory communication of an energy consumption diagnosis for the sale of any real estate asset; and

-The decree of 30 December 2011, supplementing the Grenelle 2 law, is also aimed at creating a green lease legal regime.
-It introduces an obligation to attach an environmental annex to a lease with respect to office or commercial space of more than 2,000m².
+The Decree of 30 December 2011, supplementing the Grenelle 2 law, was also aimed at creating a green lease legal regime.
+It introduced an obligation to attach an environmental annex to a lease with respect to office or commercial space of more than 2,000m².
 Such an annex must contain information regarding the features of the facilities and systems of the building and leased premises, their actual water and energy consumption and the quantity of waste generated.
 It must also mention each party's obligation to undertake to complete a programme of actions with a view to improving the energy and environmental performance of the building and leased premises.

 More generally, green labels and certifications (HQE, BBC, BREAM standards, etc.) have become a pre-eminent valuation criterion of real estate assets.
 This is reflected in the market practices.
 Among other examples, the granting of labels and other environmental certifications is now viewed, in real estate development projects, as fully incorporated in the definition and scope of the building to be erected.
 It is now also market practice that the price is not paid in full by the purchaser until the developer has obtained these labels and environmental certifications.

 iv Introduction of EU Directive on Alternative Investment Fund Management (the AIFM Directive)14 into French law